dathevik/qso-bd-selection/README.md

 - **qso_bd_samples/**
   Contains reference samples of known quasars and brown dwarfs for validation and comparison.Provided only with access.

+- **final_TM.dat**
+ This is the final output catalog generated from the final step of the workflow.

 ---

 ## Notes